lcapossio/fresca/README.md

 ## BRIEF DESCRIPTION
 ***

 This project aims to develop a temperature controller for beer fermenters (8 or more).
 The controller is based on an Arduino and the DS18B20 digital temperature sensor.
 It supports setting temperature operating point with hystheresis via an LCD Keypad shield, and support temperature display with additional 7-segment displays for each sensor.
 The controller will open valves (with relays) carrying cold liquid (water) that will run inside the fermenter through a serpentine coil thus cooling the beer.
+The controller also has control for a heating element in case of places with ver low ambient temperature.

 Project parts:
 * *Arduino Mega 2560* or similar (depending on how many fermenters are needed)